Heterogeneous Acceleration Pipeline for Recommendation System Training

-Recommender models use categorical features and continuous features.
-Typically, large embedding tables store the categorical features for each user and item.
-On the other hand, the continuous features are processed by reasonably-sized neural network layers which range from Multi-layer Perceptrons (MLP) to DNNs.
-Recommendation models are currently among the largest ML models that are being executed in data centers.
-A recently released recommendation model by Meta contains 12 Trillion parameters~\cite{softwarehardware} in comparison to GPT-3 with 175 Billion parameters~\cite{gpt3}.
+Figure~\ref{fig:recomodel} illustrates the general structure of deep-learning-based recommendation models, which rely on two types of inputs: dense and sparse.
+Dense inputs are continuous features, such as the user's age, while sparse inputs represent categorical features, such as the user's location or videos they have liked.
+The neural network component processes dense inputs using Multi-Layer Perceptron (MLP) techniques, while massive embedding tables handle sparse inputs.
+Each embedding table represents a categorical feature, with the number of rows corresponding to the possible items associated with that feature.
+An MLP processes the outputs of both the dense and sparse inputs to generate a prediction, such as the likelihood of clicking or click-through rate (CTR).

-\subsubsection{Training Setup:}
+\subsection{Training Setup}

-Large recommender models can be trained in two distributed modes.
-First, the embeddings are stored and gathered on CPU and the neural networks are executed on GPUs in a data-parallel fashion.
-Now, the training throughput is throttled by large data transfer and low bandwidth CPU main memory.
-Figure \ref{fig:motivation} shows the training time being spent on these operations in 4 real-world models and datasets.
-We observe that the communication and embedding-bag operation can be as high as 75\% for large datasets such as Criteo Terabyte.
-This presents an opportunity for acceleration.
+Large recommender models can be trained using two distributed modes: the hybrid mode and the data-parallel mode.
+In the hybrid mode, embeddings are stored and gathered on the CPU, while neural networks are executed on GPUs in a data-parallel manner.
+However, the training throughput of the hybrid mode is often limited due to substantial data transfers and reliance on low-bandwidth CPU main memory.